(REFLECTIONS ON YOUR EXPERIENCES VISITING SCHOOLS)

 PROJECT OBJECTIVE & RATIONALE

-Your FieldBlog is your opportunity to examine and insightfully critique your school observations, as well as to enhance your understanding and discernment about the different teacher licensure areas in the state of Ohio.
+Your FieldBlog is your opportunity to examine and insightfully question your school observations, as well as to enhance your understanding and discernment about the different teacher licensure areas in the state of Ohio.

-The objective of this project is for you to weave self-reflections on your field observations with your critical commentary on political, economic, and socio-cultural challenges currently facing the field of education.
+The objective of this project is for you to weave self-reflections on your field observations with your critical commentary on political, economic, and socio-cultural challenges and/or reasons for hope currently in the field of education.

 The intention of the FieldBlog project is to document and describe what you recognize as meaningful and relevant to the education and the social and emotional wellbeing of the children that you are preparing to work with in the future!
 This is accomplished by reviewing your field notes of your initial observations and continues as you identify for focused consideration those events that were most memorable and significant for you.